drseg/swift-fsm/README.md

 }
 ```

 If we were to call `handleEvent(.coin, predicates: Enforcement.weak, Reward.negative)` with such a table, there would be no reasonable way to decide which transition to perform.
-Unlike implicit clashes, this analogous scenario can be checked at compile time, and therefore will not occur at runtime.
+Unlike between-predicates implicit clashes, within-predicates clashes can be eliminated through the type system, and therefore cannot occur at runtime.

 ### Deduplication